Clay Tile Roof Staggered Cedar Shake Roof Tapersawn Cedar Shake Roof Concrete Tile Roof Roof Areas Asphalt Shingle Roof

 9. Flashing: All rusted, damaged, or deteriorated roof flashing, vent flashing, metal edging, drain outlets, collars, and metal counter flashing must be replaced.

 11. Through the Wall (Z Bar) Flashing and Vertical Blocking: (See our web page Roof to Wall Intersections for more information, photos, and drawings.)
-A Through the Wall (Z Bar) Flashing and in most cases a Vertical Blocking piece of lumber (where they are slightly less than the thickness of the cladding) are to be used at all rake walls, head walls, parapet walls, and chimneys for the termination edge of all exterior cladding.
-The Roof Flashing shall be placed on the outside of the vertical blocking material and under the Through the Wall (Z bar) Flashing.
+A Through the Wall (Z Bar) Flashing and in most cases a Vertical Blocking/Backing piece of lumber are to be used at all Rake Walls, Head Walls, Parapet Walls, and Chimneys for the termination edge of all exterior wall coverings.

-12. Roof Ventilation: Proper ventilation as required by the 2009 IBC and IRC is required for all roof installations for both new roof construction and when replacing an existing roof covering.
+12. Roof Ventilation: Proper ventilation as required by the 2012 IBC and IRC is required for all roof installations for both new roof construction and when replacing an existing roof covering.
 Some Asphalt Shingle Manufacturer's Warranties could be voided if the underside of the roof decking is not properly vented.
 Check structure for Cathedral Ceilings.
 Check for a minimum of 1" gap for air flow between the top of the insulation and the underside of the roof decking.
 Soffit or Eave Vents may need to be added in addition to Ridge Vents.

 13. Material Defects: The Roofing Contractor is responsible for culling out all off grade and detectable defects in all roofing materials and accessories.